uchicago-cs/cmsc22000/website/hw/hw3.rst

-Then, we simply link the ``point.o`` and ``polygon.o`` object files like we did before except, instead of producing an executable, we produce the ``libgeometry.so`` file (the ``-shared`` option instructs the linker to produce a library instead of an executable)
+Then, we simply link the ``point.o`` and ``polygon.o`` object files like we did before except, instead of producing an executable, we produce the ``libgeometry.so`` file (the ``-shared`` option instructs the linker to produce a library instead of an executable).

 Then, to build the ``point-distance`` executable, we do the following: